Mathew-B-SDGS/Group1_2023_Bioinfo_Stp/INSTALL.md

 *Please refer to app.log to help you debug if you are unable to bring up the app, or a search brings up no results when they are expected*

 *Please note the panel search requires an internet connection to be performed*

+## Updating the National Genomic Test Directory

+PanelSearcher is currently using the National Genomic Test Directory Version 5.1 (updated 1st June 2023).
+This will need to be updated upon release of the new version

+To update the directory, replace the .xlxs file within the resources directory.